Keyboard shortcuts

 ModuleFilePurpose

 CLIsrc/cli.rsArgument parsing with clap v4 derive macros.
-Defines all subcommands, flags, and help text.
+Defines all subcommands, flags (--from-all-specs, --specs, --specs-format, --supervisor, --no-supervisor, --force, …), and help text.

 Gitsrc/git.rsValidates git repos, lists branches (local + remote, deduplicated), creates/removes worktrees, derives safe directory names.